Trevi Fountain

 The Myth Behind the Trevi Fountain Coin Toss

-Toss one in to return to Rome, two to return to Rome and meet your true love there, and three for both those things and then marriage!
-The tradition originated with the aptly named 1954 film, Three Coins in the Fountain, and has since become a myth.
+The tradition originated with the aptly named 1954 film, Three Coins in the Fountain and has since become a myth.

 The Symbolism of the Sculptures